discos/suricate/docs/api.rst

 for ``SYSTEM/Component/name``.
 The system was ``ANTENNA``, che component was ``Boss`` and the attribute name was ``rawAzimuth``.

 The attributes information is retrieved from a persistent data base.
-If you want to build a client that requires real time data, the best way is to use a Redis client, as explained in chapter :ref:`monitor`.
+If you want to build a client that requires realtime data, the best way is to use a Redis client (see chapter :ref:`monitor`).

-Summarizing, ``http://192.168.200.203:5000`` as base URL, and:
+Summarizing:

-#. ``/attr/SYSTEM/Component/name``: last 10
+#. ``/attr/SYSTEM/Component/name``: get the last 10 items

-#. ``/attr/SYSTEM/Component/name/N``: last N
+#. ``/attr/SYSTEM/Component/name/N``: last N items

-#. ``/attr/SYSTEM/Component/name/from/x``: from timestamp x
+#. ``/attr/SYSTEM/Component/name/from/x``: items starting from timestamp x

-#. ``/attr/SYSTEM/Component/name/from/x/to/y``: from timestamp x to y.
+#. ``/attr/SYSTEM/Component/name/from/x/to/y``: items from timestamp x to y.